sofiasheikh05/Printability_Map_Framework/README.md

 This Python script analyzes melt pool dimensions, defects, and printability in Laser Powder Bed Fusion (L-PBF) processes.
 The script can be used in a supercomputing environment to run three different versions of the Eagar-Tsai Model (the analytical model, the pre-trained NN model, and the scaled E-T model).
 The melt pool dimensions are then used as inputs to defined criteria that determine the boundaries for the macroscopic defects: lack of fusion (LOF), keyholing, and balling.
 For lack of fusion, two criteria are evaluated.
 For keyholing, three criteria were assessed, while for balling, two criteria were evaluated.
 A total of 12 criteria are estimated for a single composition.
 In addition,the composition-based criteria for balling are also assessed for the material.

 ## Key Features
-- Calculates material properties using the rule of mixtures and composition-based feature vector (CBFV) using the Oliynyk dataset
+- Calculates material properties using the rule of mixtures and composition-based feature vector (CBFV) using the Oliynyk dataset (download from https://github.com/kaaiian/CBFV)
 - In addition to these properties, other properties are calculated
 - Predicts melt pool dimensions using analytical, scaled, or neural network-based E-T models.

 ---